 The five standard account types are:

 Align your expense categories with the CRA's T2125 Statement of Business Activities if you are a sole proprietor or partnership, or with the T2 corporate return categories if you operate through a corporation.
-Using standard CRA-aligned categories from day one saves your accountant time at year-end — and saves you money in preparation fees.
+Using standard CRA-aligned categories from day one saves your accountant time at year-end โ and saves you money in preparation fees.

 Choosing the right software matters more than most business owners realize.
 The wrong platform creates duplicate work; the right one automates bank feeds, HST tracking, and reporting.

-Wave offers free invoicing, expense tracking, and basic accounting — genuinely useful for freelancers and sole proprietors with straightforward finances.
+Wave offers free invoicing, expense tracking, and basic accounting โ genuinely useful for freelancers and sole proprietors with straightforward finances.
 Note that Wave does not offer payroll processing in Canada, so if you have employees, you will need a separate payroll solution.

-Built primarily around invoicing and time tracking, FreshBooks suits service-based businesses — consultants, designers, trades — where billable hours and project billing are central.
+Built primarily around invoicing and time tracking, FreshBooks suits service-based businesses โ consultants, designers, trades โ where billable hours and project billing are central.
 Its reporting depth is lighter than QuickBooks or Xero.

 A desktop-based solution with strong inventory management capabilities.
 Well-suited to product-based businesses, wholesalers, and retailers that need detailed inventory costing.
 Less suited to businesses that want cloud access or remote-bookkeeper collaboration.

-Mixing HST collected with revenue is one of the most common — and costly — bookkeeping mistakes made by Canadian small business owners.
+Mixing HST collected with revenue is one of the most common โ and costly โ bookkeeping mistakes made by Canadian small business owners.
 Here is how it should work:

 When you invoice a client $1,000 plus 5% GST, you collect $1,050.
 The correct entries are: record $1,000 as revenue, and record $50 as a liability in a GST/HST Collected account.
-That $50 does not belong to you — it belongs to the government, and it must be remitted on your next filing date.
+That $50 does not belong to you โ it belongs to the government, and it must be remitted on your next filing date.

 On the purchase side, when you pay $500 plus HST for a business expense, record the expense at $500 and the $65 HST paid as an Input Tax Credit (ITC) in a separate GST/HST Paid (ITCs) account.

 When your filing period arrives, your net remittance is simply: HST Collected minus ITCs.
 If your books separate these correctly throughout the period, GST/HST filing takes minutes rather than hours.
 If they are mixed into revenue and expenses, untangling them at filing time is painful and error-prone.
+In Alberta specifically, the rate you are tracking is 5% GST with no provincial sales tax component, which simplifies the calculation compared to provinces with a combined HST rate.

 Bank reconciliation means comparing the balance in your accounting software against your actual bank statement at the end of each month.
-Every discrepancy — a missed bank charge, an uncleared cheque, a duplicate entry — gets identified and corrected.
+Every discrepancy โ a missed bank charge, an uncleared cheque, a duplicate entry โ gets identified and corrected.

 For a business with moderate transaction volume, reconciliation should take 15 to 30 minutes per account.
 Accounts to reconcile monthly include your business chequing account, any business credit cards, and payment processor accounts such as Stripe or PayPal if you use them.

 Skipping reconciliation for even two or three months allows errors to compound.
-Fraud — whether from employee theft or unauthorized charges — is also detected through reconciliation.
+Fraud โ whether from employee theft or unauthorized charges โ is also detected through reconciliation.
 The discipline of monthly reconciliation is one of the clearest dividing lines between businesses with reliable financial data and those operating on guesswork.

 Before handing your books to an accountant for your T2 corporate return or T2125 sole proprietor filing, work through these year-end tasks: